Health insurance in Louisiana

 As of 2020, Christus joined three other insurers – Blue Cross and Blue Shield of Louisiana, HMO Louisiana, and Vantage Health Plan – in offering medical insurance plans through Lousiana’s health insurance marketplace.
 Service areas vary from one insurer to another, however, so plan availability varies across the state.

-Enrollment in private plans through Louisiana’s exchange had dropped to a record low of fewer than 88,000 people by the end of the open enrollment period for 2020 coverage (more than 214,000 people had been enrolled as of 2016).
+Enrollment in private plans through Louisiana’s exchange had dropped to a record low of just over 83,000 people by the end of the open enrollment period for 2021 coverage (more than 214,000 people had been enrolled as of 2016).
 But Louisiana expanded Medicaid in mid-2016, resulting in a substantial number of low-income people — many of whom had been enrolled in heavily subsidized private plans through the exchange — gaining eligibility for Medicaid instead, and transitioning away from their private coverage (in many other states, Medicaid expansion took effect in 2014, at the same time that exchange enrollment initially became available, so the sort of enrollment shifting that happened in Louisiana from 2016-2018 didn’t happen in those states).

 Read more about Louisiana’s health insurance marketplace.